iloncka-ds/culicidaelab/README.md

 - Visualizing detection boxes and segmentation masks
 - Evaluating model performance on benchmark datasets
 - Customizing behavior via YAML configuration overrides You need Jupyter Notebook server or JupyterLab installed.
-First, start the Jupyter server, then navigate to the root of the examples folder of the cloned repository and run, if JupyterLab installed:
+First, start the Jupyter server, then navigate to the root of the examples folder of the cloned repository (`examples/en/'` or `examples/ru/`) and run, if JupyterLab installed:
    ```bash
     jupyter lab
    ```